markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

 }
 ```

-Here we have a lot of great base code!
+This is a lot of great base code! <i>Note:</i> For improved readability, I renamed Program.cs to GameLoop.cs moving forward.

 The next step is to hook in the UI Manager to our MapScreen class.
+In the GoRogue template, the MapScreen class is called directly from our Main loop.
+Now, we're going to change things around so that our UI Manager calls the MapScreen.

 Currently, the MapScreen.cs file contains the following line of code:

 ```csharp
 internal class MapScreen : ContainerConsole